Single and Multi-Objective Optimization Benchmark Problems Focusing on Human-Powered Aircraft Design: Numerical Experiment

 \subsubsection{Single-Objective Problems}

-For each algorithm, Fig. \ref{fig::history} presents the averaged results over 11 runs of the best objective function values at each point up to 1,000 function evaluations.
-It should be noted that while the vertical axes for $l=0,1$ are the same for each problem, the axis for $l=2$ differs.

-In HPA101-0,1 and HPA102-0,1, algorithms such as TuRBO, GP-qEI, and PSO demonstrated consistently high performance across a broad range.
-These algorithms are widely utilized in computationally expensive problems \cite{namura2019multipoint, sun2017surrogate}, typically involving a maximum of 100 to 1,000 function evaluations.
-This suggests similarities between these benchmark problems and real-world problems.
-The effective application of algorithms incorporating GPR indicates that HPA problems likely exhibit moderate multimodality, as intended.
-Conversely, HPA103-0,1 exhibited distinct characteristics compared to HPA101-0,1 and HPA102-0,1, with PSO, CMA-ES, and DE achieving favorable outcomes, while GP-qEI and TuRBO showed only moderate success.
+Fig. \ref{fig::history} presents the averaged results over 11 runs of the best objective function values and their standard errors at each point up to 1,000 function evaluations.
+In HPA101-0,1 and HPA102-0,1, algorithms such as TuRBO, GP-EI, and PSO demonstrated consistently high performance across a broad range.
+These algorithms are widely utilized in computationally expensive problems \cite{namura2019multipoint, sun2017surrogate}.
+The effective application of algorithms incorporating GP models indicates that HPA problems likely exhibit smooth landscapes, as intended.
+Conversely, PSO, CMA-ES, and DE achieved favorable outcomes in HPA103-0,1, while GP-EI and TuRBO showed only moderate success.
 This suggests that these problems might pose challenges for surrogate model approximation.

-For problems at difficulty level $l=2$, TuRBO, specifically designed for high-dimensional problems, generally outperformed others, with DE and CMA-ES following.
-In contrast, GP-qEI exhibited poorer performance due to the high dimensionality.
-Interestingly, TPE demonstrated performance comparable to TuRBO up to the 100th function evaluation.
+For problems at difficulty level $l=2$, TuRBO, specifically designed for high-dimensional problems, generally outperformed others, with DE following.

-Additionally, the design space of problems at difficulty level $l=1$ includes that of $l=0$, and similarly, $l=2$ includes the space of $l=1$.
-However, the results obtained suggest that in some instances, lower difficulty levels $l$ might yield superior outcomes.
-This implies that simplifying problems, particularly when the number of evaluations is limited, could be an effective strategy for attaining better solutions in real-world problemss.
+To validate the moderate multimodality of the HPA problems, we generated fitness-distance scatter plots\cite{jones1995fitness} for each problem, as shown in Fig. \ref{fig::fdc}, using all solutions.
+The vertical axis represents the difference between the normalized objective function value of each solution and that of the best solution, while the horizontal axis shows the normalized distance between each solution and the best solution.
+The results reveal that each HPA problem exhibits a large global valley but also contains multiple local optima.
+Specifically, HPA101-0,1, HPA102-0,1, and HPA103-0 present relatively simple structures, whereas the problems with $l=2$ and HPA103-1 have many local optima or deceptive structures.